deathlabs/squidfall/docs/squidfall/application/tools.md

 from fastmcp import FastMCP
 from fastmcp.utilities.logging import configure_logging
 from httpx import AsyncClient
+from starlette.requests import Request from starlette.responses import PlainTextResponse

 # Init a MCP server and set its logging level.
 mcp = FastMCP(name="squidfall")